2018 Funded Completed Projects

 Award Amount: $49,841

-This project will help at least 150 beginner to mid-career farmers in Maine, New Hampshire, Vermont, Maryland, and Delaware reduce their legal risks by building knowledge in employment law, business structures, food safety regulations, leases, contracts, sales agreements, value added, and agritourism laws, and develop compliance or mitigation strategies.
+This project helped 165 beginner and mid-career farmers in Maine, New Hampshire, Vermont, Maryland, and Delaware reduce their legal risks by building knowledge in employment law, business structures, food safety regulations, leases, contracts, sales agreements, value added, and agritourism laws, and develop compliance or mitigation strategies.

-Participating farmers will be able to comply with farm employment laws, maintain adequate records for food safety regulations, observe local and state zoning regulations, decide on an appropriate business structure, and draft effective contracts, leases and sales agreements.
+Participating farmers increased their knowledge in farm employment laws, observing local and state zoning regulations, selecting or modifying business structures to limit risk, and creating effective contracts, leases and sales agreements.

 10. Risk Management Training for Socially Disadvantaged Farmers in the Central Chesapeake